fabiogfernandes/backend-engineering-challenge/README.md

 $ pipenv run python unbabel_cli.py --input_file tests/data/events_test.json --window_size 10 --output_file results.json

 ```
-This will output the result present in the challeng README page.
+This will output the result present in the challenge README page.

 To understand what the arguments mean run: